Construction lead generation software on a laptop with blueprints and a hard hat at a building site.

 If your goal is to get ahead of the competition, Mercator.ai is built for you.
 Instead of connecting you with clients who are already looking for bids, this platform uses AI to identify private construction projects in their earliest stages.
 By tracking signals like title transfers, rezoning applications, and permit activity, Mercator.ai gives you a heads-up on new developments long before they become public knowledge.
 This upstream visibility is a game-changer, allowing you to reach out to key decision-makers and build relationships months before your competitors even know a project exists.
 It’s designed for general contractors, subcontractors, and suppliers who want to move from reactive bidding to proactive business development.

-BuildZoom: For a Contractor Marketplace
+BuildZoom: Connect with Clients in a Contractor Marketplace

 BuildZoom operates as a curated marketplace that connects contractors with clients ready to start large-scale projects.
 Think custom homes, major renovations, and significant commercial remodels.
 The platform’s main advantage is its pre-qualification process.
 BuildZoom vets both the client and the project scope to ensure you’re only connected with serious buyers who have a clear vision and a realistic budget.
 This saves you the time and effort of chasing down unqualified leads.
 If you specialize in high-value residential or custom commercial work and prefer to engage with clients who are actively seeking top-tier contractors, BuildZoom is a solid choice.

-Houzz Pro: For Design-Focused Leads
+Houzz Pro: Attract High-End, Design-Focused Clients

 For contractors in the residential space, Houzz Pro is an essential tool.
 It taps directly into the massive Houzz community, a platform where millions of homeowners go for design inspiration and to find professionals for their projects.
 Houzz Pro is more than just a lead source; it’s an all-in-one business management solution with tools for estimates, invoicing, and project management.
 Its strength lies in connecting you with clients who have a strong focus on design and aesthetics.
 If your portfolio is visually driven and you excel at bringing a client’s creative vision to life, this platform can provide a steady stream of design-savvy leads.